 Do I want to take advantage of heavy-duty, custom-fitted cat liners?
 (The answer here is always, "Yes!"
 You will never regret making this investment.)

 Pro Tip: Choose the litter box your cat will actually use.
 If your cat likes doing business out in the open, select a Tray.
 Need more space?
 Try our Modkat XL.
 We don't recommend self-cleaning litter boxes.
 These robotic devices can frighten cats and other pets and ultimately need to be cleaned anyway.

 How often do cats use the litter box?

 Don't worry if she regularly goes more or less often.
 Factors such as fluid intake, age, and home temperature can affect a cat's urination schedule.

-If you notice any sudden changes in how often your cat pees, however, it could signal a problem.
-Ask your vet to rule out kidney or bladder trouble
+However, if you notice any sudden changes in how often your cat pees, it could signal a problem.
+Ask your vet to rule out kidney or bladder trouble.

 Diet, medications, exercise habits, and overall health may affect a cat's defecation schedule.
 And kittens tend to do business more often than adult cats.